Approximation algorithms for Steiner Tree Augmentation Problems: Introduction

 \section{Introduction}

 Network design problems are fundamental in combinatorial optimization and have motivated the development of broadly applicable algorithmic techniques, in addition to being of practical interest.
 The general theme of such problems is to satisfy a certain connectivity requirement in a graph while using the cheapest subset of edges.
 Many problems in network design are special cases of the Survivable Network Design Problem (SNDP)~\cite{J2001}.
-In SNDP, we are given a graph with non-negative costs on edges, and a connectivity requirement $r_{ij}$ for each pair of vertices $i,j \in V$.
-We want to find a cheapest subgraph of $G$ so that there are $r_{ij}$ pairwise edge-disjoint paths between all pairs of vertices $i$ and $j$.
+In SNDP, we are given a graph with non-negative costs on edges and a connectivity requirement $r_{ij}$ for each pair of vertices $i,j \in V$.
+The goal is to find a cheapest subgraph of $G$ so that there are $r_{ij}$ pairwise edge-disjoint paths between all pairs of vertices $i$ and $j$.

 SNDP can be approximated within a factor of 2 using Jain's iterative rounding algorithm~\cite{J2001}.
 For most special cases of SNDP, this algorithm yields the best currently known approximation ratio.
 One notable exception is the Steiner tree problem for which the best-known approximation factor is $\ln 4 < 1.39$~\cite{byrka2013steiner}.
-Recently, algorithms for the Weighted Tree Augmentation Problem (WTAP) were designed with an approximation ratio below 2~\cite{TZ2021,TZ2022}.
-Interestingly, the initial improvement of the 2-approximation ratio for Steiner trees motivated the relative greedy heuristic of Zelikovsky~\cite{zelikovsky1996better}, and the recent improvements for WTAP also employ the relative greedy heuristic~\cite{zelikovsky1996better}.
+Recently, algorithms for the Weighted Tree Augmentation Problem (WTAP) and Weighted Connectivity Augmentation (WCAP) were designed with an approximation ratio below 2~\cite{TZ2021,TZ2022,TZ2022new}.
+Interestingly, the initial improvement of the 2-approximation ratio for Steiner trees motivated the relative greedy heuristic of Zelikovsky~\cite{zelikovsky1996better}, and the recent improvements for WTAP and WCAP are also motivated by the relative greedy heuristic.

 In this paper, we expand the application of the relative greedy heuristic to break the best-known approximation factor of 2 for another problem in Network Design.
-In particular, we examine the ``Steiner'' variant of WTAP, in which we seek to cheaply augment a Steiner Tree on a set of terminals $R$ to a 2-edge-connected Steiner subgraph spanning $R$.
-Here the links may involve Steiner nodes, and we achieve an approximation factor of $(1+\ln 2 + \varepsilon)$-approximation, following the approach of Traub and Zenklusen in~\cite{TZ2021}.
-We also apply the relative greedy idea to the node-weighted version and obtain the first log-squared approximation, following the development of Klein and Ravi in~\cite{KR1995}.
+In particular, we examine the ``Steiner'' variant of WTAP, in which we seek to cheaply augment a Steiner tree on a set of terminals $R$ to a 2-edge-connected Steiner subgraph spanning $R$.
+Here the augmentation may involve Steiner nodes, and we achieve an approximation factor of $(1.5 + \varepsilon)$, following the approach of Traub and Zenklusen in~\cite{TZ2022}.
+We also apply a relative greedy idea to the node-weighted version and obtain a log-squared approximation, following the development of Klein and Ravi in~\cite{KR1995}.